ebb-earl-co/libraries_io/README.md

 and this query is in
 [this file](https://github.com/ebb-earl-co/libraries_io/blob/master/cypher/dependencies_apoc.cypher).
 Because the `Project`s and `Version`s already exist, this operation is just the one MATCH-MATCH-MERGE query, creating relationships.
-Is is run with
+It is run with
 ```
 CALL apoc.cypher.runFile('/path/to/libraries_io/cypher/dependencies_apoc.cypher') yield row, result return 0;
 ```